isomerpages/nhg-redcap/_about-redcap/Supported Activities.md

 </div>
 <p></p>
 <h4><strong>Excluded Activities</strong></h4>
-<p>The NHG-REDCap system is not configured as a "High-Availability" system.
+<p>The NHG-REDCap system is not setup as a "High-Availability" system.
+Hence
-Hence NHG-REDCap cannot be used for delivering Clinical Service/Care/Operations and any other mission-critical activities.
-In addition, NHG-REDCap cannot be used as the basis for providing a contract or other services to any entity.</p>
+NHG-REDCap cannot be used for delivering Clinical Service/Care/Operations and any other mission-critical activities.</p>
 <p></p>
 <p></p>